-The Berkeley Street Lighting Assessment District No. 1982-1 was established under the Landscaping and Lighting Act of 1972 (Streets and Highway Code Section 22620-22631) on July 27, 1982 (Resolution No. 51,449-N.S.)3.
+The Berkeley Street Lighting Assessment District No. 1982-1 was established under the Landscaping and Lighting Act of 1972 (Streets and Highway Code Section 22620-22631) on July 27, 1982 (Resolution No. 51,449-N.S.)4.
 The Street Lighting Assessment District 2018 was established under the same Act on June 12, 2018 (Resolution No. 68,482-N.S.).
-The Act requires the City Council to hold a public hearing each year to consider adoption of an annual budget and approve changes to the Engineer's Report.
-At this hearing owners of assessed properties within the district are allowed to make an oral or written protest against the annual levy.
+The Landscaping and Lighting Act of 1972 requires City Council to hold a public hearing each year to consider adoption of an annual budget and approve changes to the Engineer's Report, even if assessments are not being increased.

+In accordance with the Landscaping and Lighting Act of 1972, the City Council sets a date for a public hearing, and authorizes publication of a notice at least ten days prior to the date of that hearing to allow owners of assessed properties within each district to make an oral or written protest against the annual levy.
 During the course of, or upon conclusion of the public hearing, City Council may order changes in any of the matters provided in the respective Engineer's Report, including changes in improvements; zones within the assessment district; and the proposed district diagram, or the proposed assessment, as long as any proposed changes are less than the proposed annual levy.
-With the incorporation of any changes made by Council to the Engineer's Report, it is then adopted upon supporting vote by Council confirming the diagrams, assessments, and levying assessments for the coming Fiscal Year.